St Luke's Church, Goostrey: St Luke's Church

-Some of the communion plates are 18th-century, and in 1719 a silver paten was given by Miss Dorothy Jodrell.
-It was made in London in 1715 by Samuel Wastell.
-A chalice and flagon, towards which Randle Armstrong gave £20 in 1759, were made in that year by Fuller White of London.
+Some of the Communion plates are 18th-century, and in 1719 a silver paten plate was given by Miss Dorothy Jodrell, commissioned from Samuel Wastell of London in 1715.
+A chalice and flagon, towards which Randle Armstrong of Marton Hall donated £20 in 1759, were made by London silversmith, Fuller White.
 There is a modern paten, dated 1902, made in London, and there is a modern chalice given in memory of Sarah Elizabeth Knowles, made in Sheffield and dated 1931.